EHS Management & Compliance

 We report all forms of EHS compliance notices using the term Notices of Violation (NOVs), which includes citations, letters of warning and notices of noncompliance from environmental and safety-focused regulatory agencies.

-In 2017, we had 164 EHS-related regulatory agency inspections of our facilities around the world.
-We received no safety or environmental NOVs and paid no fines in 2017.
+In 2018, we had 184 EHS-related regulatory agency inspections of our facilities around the world.
+We received one safety-related and six environmental-related NOVs and paid no fines in 2018.

 |Notices of Violations (NOVs) & Citations||2014||2015||2016||2017||2018|